 Student Success Highlights: Recruitment, Retention, & Timely Graduation

-The Department of Speech Communication has seen an almost 50% increase in the number of undergraduate students majoring in its program.
-Much of that increase comes from having a bachelor’s degree option that is now completely online, as part of the UALR Online program, as well as a strategic use of communication to stakeholders about our program over the past two years.
+In the past two years, the Department of Applied Communication has seen an almost 50% increase in the number of undergraduate students majoring in its program.
+Much of that increase comes from having a bachelor’s degree option that is now completely online, as part of the UA Little Rock Online program, as well as a strategic use of communication to stakeholders about our program over the past three years.

-Consistent with a newly created communication plan, we have worked on a number of marketing & recruiting initiatives this past year, such as:
+Consistent with our departmental communication plan, we have worked on a number of marketing & recruiting initiatives this past year, including:

 - Maintaining a public Facebook page for the CSC that promotes the importance of communication scholarship, as well as events and workshops related to the CSC and the department.

-The department set up two departmental committees this past year in order to best deal with the functions of recruitment, retention, and timely graduation.
+The department continued its second year of work with two departmental committees in order to best deal with the functions of recruitment, retention, and timely graduation.
 Half of the faculty serve on one of the committees, and the other half serve on the other committee.

 - The Building Bridges with the Community (BBC) committee focuses on recruiting students into the various programs and marketing the programs to external stakeholders.

-Each faculty member is now trained in how to declare majors.
-We created a new undergraduate advising form representing the Fall 2015 catalog changes, which will help students know where they are in the process of obtaining their degree.
+Each faculty member is trained in how to declare majors.
+We continue to use the undergraduate advising form representing the Fall 2015 catalog changes, which help students know where they are in the process of obtaining their degree.
+In addition, we created an interactive google sheet advising form for the upcoming Fall 2017 catalog changes.

-The faculty formulated key strategies that start with student advising, curriculum design and mentoring of students throughout their journey in the undergraduate degree.
-Once the student declares Speech Communication as a major, they are advised to take three core classes (SPCH 2310, SPCH 2311, SPCH 3320) in their first year of the program.
-These classes focus on learning the theories of the discipline, conducting research, and being able to deliver a public presentation.
+Once a student declares Applied Communication as a major and has taken the required ACOM/SPCH 1300 course, they are advised to take three core classes (ACOM 2310, ACOM 2311, ACOM 3320) in their first 2-3 semesters of the program (or one, if they are within 30 hours of graduation).
+These classes focus on learning the theories of the discipline, conducting case study research, and preparing and delivering persuasive presentations.
 Most students follow this advice, enabling them to have a strong base that sets them up for success to take further professional and elective classes.
 The case study approach grounds our entire curriculum and unites efforts to assess our learning objectives in the form of our capstone class.

-The department launched its second Communication Week event this past spring.
-The week focused on celebrating the good things we do in Speech Communication and providing resources for our community related to communication knowledge and skills.
-Faculty and Communication Skill Center interns led games and simulations for students.
-Faculty facilitated workshops related to elevator pitches, interviewing, and networking.
-Students participated in an elevator pitch speak-off.
-An alumni “Lunch and Learn” event allowed students to learn from departmental alumni, and there was an alumni fund-raising event held.
+The department launched its third Communication Week event this past spring.
+The week focused on providing additional resources for our students related to communication knowledge and skills.
+Faculty led games and simulations for students.
+Faculty and guest speakers facilitated workshops related to interviewing and networking.
+An alumni “Lunch and Learn” event allowed students to learn from departmental alumni, and there was an alumni fund-raising event held in conjunction with our leadership lecture on Change Leadership by one of our alumni.

-We created a Student Awards Committee, which recognizes outstanding students for their work in our programs.
-This year the committee and department developed criteria for an annual undergraduate and graduate Distinguished Scholar Award, as well as Making a Difference Award.
-We gave these out to six students in Spring 2016, and will have a plaque displaying their names in our office in the future.
+Our Student Awards Committee refined the criteria for our annual undergraduate and graduate Distinguished Scholar Award, as well as Making a Difference Award.
+We gave these awards out to five students in Spring 2017, and have a plaque displaying their names in our office area.

-Students who took the SPCH 1300 course at UALR have had a 74.8 – 81.3% (76.4% average) retention rate for the past 10 years (based on enrolling the next academic year), while students who did not take a SPCH 1300 course at UALR or elsewhere had a retention rate of 45.6 – 57.0% (50.8% average).
+Students who took the SPCH 1300 course at UA Little Rock have had a 74.8 – 81.3% (76.4% average) retention rate for the past 10 years (based on enrolling the next academic year), while students who did not take a SPCH 1300 course at UA Little Rock or elsewhere had a retention rate of 45.6 – 57.0% (50.8% average).
 If students transferred in a SPCH 1300 course, their retention rate for the past 10 years averaged between 72.8 to 76.8% (74.1% average).
 These numbers show the importance of students taking the SPCH 1300 course to be successful in college.

 Development and Alumni Relations Highlights

-We established a Building Bridges with the Community (BBC) departmental committee this past year, who has been working with the Department Chair and Alumni Advisory/Development Board to develop an Applied Communication Leadership Lecture Series, with the inaugural year of this to begin in Fall 2016.
-This four-date lecture series includes both faculty and alumni as facilitators of topics such as positive communication, nonverbal communication, and managing conflict for leaders in the workplace.
+We established a Building Bridges with the Community (BBC) departmental committee two years ago, who worked with the Department Chair and Alumni Advisory/Development Board to put on an Applied Communication Leadership Lecture Series, beginning in Fall 2016.
+This four-date lecture series included both faculty and alumni as facilitators of topics such as positive communication, nonverbal communication, managing conflict for leaders in the workplace, and change management.
+The average attendance at each of the lectures this past year was 20 people.
+We will be hosting the second annual leadership lecture series this coming year.

-Our Alumni Advisory/Development Board consists of nine BA and MA alumni:
+Our Alumni Advisory/Development Board consists of eight BA and MA alumni:

 ● Koy Butler, House of Three